SanicBTW/FunkinSharp/README.md

 ## Another quick star rundown

 - 1 star: `d` has to be replaced by the provided `Texture` field inside the `skinname.json`
-- 2 stars: Since the engine supports the new V Slice holds texture the tiling seems wayyyy better than the legacy note sheet
+- 2 stars: Since the engine supports the new V Slice holds texture the tiling seems wayyyy better than the legacy note sheet, the engine will automatically load this one rather than the one in the note sheet if found
 - 3 stars: I don't handle the cache properly in this engine so when reusing another Textures name, it will use the old one rather than the skin one, that's why the `Texture` field in the JSON file was created

 # That's it folks!